|Kerry Rae Smith Moser (#48011981)|

 I create memorials that will help family members find their loved ones final resting place, with as much info as I can find.
 Additions and/or corrections are always welcome.

 Someday, the family member who has been in charge of the research and family archives will die, and their “stuff” may—or may NOT—be special to the next generation.
 If that next generation decides to put those boxes on the curb for the garbage man—that’s it.
 It’s gone.
 Forever.
-But if you scan, share, post, and label it correctly, then it will live on.
+But if you scan, share, post, and label it, then it will live on.
 Forever.
 And it won’t matter who found it or who owned it or who had it first.
-What will matter is that it was preserved, and it lasts.
-Forever.
+What will matter is that it was preserved.

-To all of you have created pages and pages of Burial Unknown listings, instead of creating more, why don't you spend some time researching where all those people you have created memorials for are buried??
+To all of you have created pages and pages of Burial Unknown listings, instead of creating more, why not spend some time researching where all those people you have created memorials for are buried??
 It's called FIND-A-GRAVE.

 Findagrave rules clearly state that burial unknown, where the cemetery has not been located after 30 days are not subject to the normal seniority rules on resolving duplicates.
 A contributor who has posted a memorial with a known burial location may as a courtesy remove their memorial if an older unknown burial memorial is edited and moved into the correct cemetery but the contributor who found the burial location first is under no obligation to do so.